ayfoo1/fyp/README.md

      Convert all to USD

-     Analysis: Visualise trends; How is the damage(asset loss) influenced by company size, incident type and incident year?
+     Analysis: Visualise trends;
+     How is the damage(asset loss) influenced by company size, incident type and incident year?
-         > Bigger company = greater damager?
+     -Bigger company = greater damager?
-         > Hacking = greater damager?
+     -Hacking = greater damager?
-         > More recent(better tools/technologies) = greater damage?
+     -More recent(better tools/technologies) = greater damage?
-         > does company revenue influence type of incident?
+     -Does company revenue influence type of incident?